Navarro College

-Navarro College is a public community college in Texas with its main campus in Corsicana and branches in Fairfield, Mexia, Midlothian, and Waxahachie.
+Navarro College is a public community college in Texas with its main campus in Corsicana and branches in Mexia, Midlothian, and Waxahachie.
 The college has an annual student enrollment of more than 9,000 students.

-The Corsicana campus has strong ties with Texas A&M University–Commerce which has branches at the Navarro College campuses in Corsicana and Midlothian.
+The Corsicana campus has strong ties with Texas A&M University–Commerce which has branches at the Navarro College campuses in Corsicana.

 History

 In spring 1946, a group of local citizens met to form a steering committee for the purpose of establishing a junior college in Navarro County.
 In a general election held July 16, 1946, voters approved the creation of Navarro Junior College and authorized a county tax to help finance the institution.
 In that same election, voters chose a seven-member board of trustees to govern the college.
 The first students began classes in September 1946.
 Most of the 238 members of that first student body were returning veterans from World War II taking advantage of assistance available under the newly enacted GI Bill of Rights.
 The first campus of Navarro College was the site of the Air Activities of Texas, a World War II primary flight school located six miles (10 km) south of Corsicana.

 In 1951, the campus was moved to its present location, a 47 acre tract west of downtown Corsicana on Texas State Highway 31.

 In 1974, the college broadened its philosophy and purpose to encompass the comprehensive community-based educational concept, adding occupational education programs and implementing new education concepts including individualized and self-paced instruction and the use of audio-tutorial instructional media.
 In keeping with the new educational role, the word "junior" was dropped from the institution's name, and the official name Navarro College was adopted by the board of trustees.
 In an attempt to address the growing needs of its service area, which consists of Navarro, Ellis, Freestone, Limestone, and Leon counties, the college began offering courses in various locations in those areas in the early 1970s and eventually established two permanent centers, Navarro College South at Mexia and the Ellis County Center at Waxahachie.
 Later, a third and fourth off-campus centers were added in Midlothian and Fairfield.